Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Wake up at 7:00 a.m. for a good breakfast before departing for the Nicoya Peninsula.
 After a beautiful four-hour drive over mountains and along the coast, arrive at Camaronal Wildlife Refuge.
 Spend some time getting to know the other students on the trip, and receive an introduction to the week’s service project with the turtles.

-In the evening, prepare to start your expedition with a night walk along the beach patrolling for turtles.
-If you are lucky, you may arrive during an arribada, when hundreds of turtles are laying eggs along the same stretch of beach!
+In the evening, prepare to start your expedition with a night walk along the beach looking for turtles.
+If you are lucky, you will be able to observe how lots of turtles are laying eggs on the beach!

 In your spare time, enjoy the natural beauty of the area with fun activities such as hikes through the Wildlife Refuge, walks through the rainforest to a river, soccer games on the beach, and trips to the neighboring beach towns.
 You will also get to go on an adventurous trip along dirt roads to visit a local women’s group and learn cool woodworking and traditional skills during an art class.